Senior Swim Testimonial from ACAC Midlothian

 Of course, Johnnie can beat most people.
 Head Masters coach Dr. Jim M., who started acac’s Master’s team in 1983 and has coached Johnnie ever since, tells a story highlighting Johnnie’s speed.
 “At one meet another coach asked me why I kept putting an older athlete in the younger age groups for relays.
 I answered, “Because she’s faster than the younger ones!’”

 It turns out Johnnie is a favorite of all of her Masters coaches.
 Coach Stann B. says, “She is in the 80-84 age bracket, but she is still working to improve.
 She is always asking me, ‘How does this look?’”
 Before meets Johnnie comes to the acac Midlothian pool outside of the regular Masters group to practice turns and strokes, making sure she is prepared for competition.
 “She is amazingly motivated.
-She truly has the spirit of fitness through competition,” says Coach Miller.
-Himself a huge proponent of health through fitness, Miller says, “Johnnie has a degree in nursing.
+She truly has the spirit of fitness through competition,” says Coach Jim M. Himself a huge proponent of health through fitness, Coach Jim says, “Johnnie has a degree in nursing.
 She really gets it.”

 Johnnie’s Fitness Routine